Guides

 - How to Register a Guitar Riff as Intellectual Property

-A guitar riff can be registered as intellectual property, but most guitarists have no idea how.
-Here is the practical walkthrough: what is protectable, what is not, how to register with the US Copyright Office, and how a registry-backed provenance record extends that protection into the AI era.
+How to protect a guitar riff: what copyright actually covers, how to register it with the US Copyright Office, and how provenance extends that into the AI era.

 - Rights Metadata Is the Dark Matter of the Creative Economy

-It governs everything.
-Almost nobody can see it.
-What rights metadata is, why it breaks, and what a working infrastructure layer looks like — for every creator who has ever made something and wondered why the money disappeared.
+Rights metadata decides who gets paid, and almost nobody can see it.
+What it is, why it breaks, and what a working infrastructure layer looks like.

 - The Fender Stratocaster Lawsuit, Explained